Arborealis

 Source references :

-The Belfast News-Letter was viewed in The Belfast News-Letter digital archive, held online by Ancestry™ (accessible by subscription), in the library of St Mary’s University in Halifax, Nova Scotia, and at the Linen Hall Library in Belfast.
-Other newspapers cited were viewed at university libraries in Toronto, London, and Windsor, Ontario and at other public archives & libraries, on microfilm purchased by the transcriber (Alison Kilpatrick), and in online digital archives including The British Newspaper Archive and Newspapers.com (both of which are accessible by subscription).
+The Belfast News-Letter was viewed in the digital archive of historical editions of The Belfast News-Letter ancestry.ca held online by Ancestry.ca (accessible by subscription), on microfilm in the library of St Mary’s University in Halifax, Nova Scotia, and at the Linen Hall Library in Belfast; also, The Belfast Newsletter Index, 1737–1800 ucs.louisiana.edu/bnl/, compiled by John C. Greene, hosted online by the University of Louisiana..
+Other newspapers cited were viewed at university libraries in Toronto, London, and Windsor, Ontario and at other public archives & libraries, on microfilm purchased by the transcriber (Alison Kilpatrick), and in online digital archives including The British Newspaper Archive ?britishnewspaperarchive.co.uk and Newspapers.com (both accessible by subscription).

 Sample source citation :